cagilalsac/RMSCTIS/ReadMe.txt

 1) In the DataAccess layer, entities are created.

-2) In the DataAccess layer, MySql.EntityFrameworkCore and Microsoft.EntityFrameworkCore.Tools
+2) In the DataAccess layer, MySql.EntityFrameworkCore, Microsoft.EntityFrameworkCore.Tools
-packages are downloaded through NuGet.
+and Microsoft.EntityFrameworkCore.SqlServer packages are downloaded through NuGet.
 The .NET version you are using determines which packages with that version number should be downloaded from NuGet.
 For example, if you are using .NET 7, you should look for packages compatible with .NET 7 and install their latest versions.
 The version number typically corresponds to the major version of .NET, so in this case, you should search for packages starting with version 7.x.x.

 3) In the DataAccess layer, a context class derived from the DbContext class is created including the DbSets of type entites of our project.
 Then a parameterized constructor is created